heyheyhello/voko/readme.md

 element creation.
 JSX compatible.
 For projects where writing raw DOM APIs like `createElement` is too tedious, but a full framework is too heavy.

-1.63kB minified and 933B gzipped (when exported via `window.v`).
+1.62kB minified and 939B gzipped when exported as `window.v`.
 Large projects will reduce their bundle size after replacing verbose DOM APIs with voko.

 Heavily based on Mithril, but also inspired by the hyperscript project, Preact